-- 500 g Purple glutinous rice, known as sticky rice
+- 500 grams Purple glutinous rice, known as sticky rice

 - Wash the rice twice in cold water before placing in a rice cooker, add sufficient water and cook for 45 minutes.

-- Once it has reached boiling point, reduce the heat, simmer but continue to stir and you will see the mixture begin to caramelize.
+- Once it has reached boiling point, reduce the heat to a simmer and continue to stir until you see the mixture begin to caramelize.
 Continue to stir and after an additional 10 minutes, you will see that the mixture has turned in to a caramelized syrup.